 Muskie Attack Sends Woman to ER

-A Winnipeg woman got a terrifying shock in late July when a large muskie bit her leg while she was swimming in the Winnipeg River, near Minaki in NW Ontario.
+A Winnipeg woman got a terrifying shock when a large muskie bit her leg while she was swimming in the Winnipeg River, near Minaki in NW Ontario.
 Could this happen to you?

 Muskies are prized catches for anglers in Manitoba and Northwestern Ontario.